|

 and innocence; and he protected the virgin against impulsive

 divorce once having married.
-The Old Testament Law states
+The OT.
+Law states specifically,

-specifically, "She shall continue to be his wife; he must
+"She shall continue to be his wife; he must not divorce

 wives.
 Before they were given in marriage, they had to be